 Winter has really hit Boston hard this year.
 It’s no surprise at all to learn that many homeowners are filing insurance claims for ice and storm damage for the first time ever.
 The process can be confusing and frustrating, especially if you’re living with wet ceilings and walls in the meantime.
-We’ve assembled some tips for claiming ice damage through your insurance company that have helped other homeowners get their ice dam insurance claims paid.
+We’ve assembled some tips for claiming ice damage through your insurance company that has helped other homeowners get their ice dam insurance claims paid.

 Understand Policy Coverage And Limitations

 Before you submit a claim for ice dams in Boston, review your homeowner’s policy for coverage exclusions and limitations.
 This will help you understand what is claimable and what is not.
 If you play by the insurer’s rules, you’ll get in their good graces and stand a better chance of getting your claims paid.
-Most policies will cover the cost of remediating and repairing damage to the structure of the home, unless there is a specific policy exclusion.
+Most policies will cover the cost of remediating and repairing damage to the structure of the home unless there is a specific policy exclusion.

 Commonly covered damages include:

 - Damage to insulation in walls and attics